5 Steps to a Perfect Essential Oil Bath that Soothes & Heals Your BodyReading Time: 7 minutes

 #1: Make sure your water is clean and filtered.

 You’ll likely need to enact this step ahead of time and invest some cash as well, but this step should be considered a necessity − especially if you are in an area where fluoride is purposely added to the municipal water supply.
-Note: You can check whether your city or town has fluoridated water by going to the My Water’s Fluoride website maintained by the US Centers for Disease Control.
+Note: You can check whether your city or town has fluoridated water by going to the My Water’s Fluoride website maintained by the U.S. Centers for Disease Control & Prevention.

 Even if your community does not fluoridate the water, other contaminants may be present in the tap water you will be soaking in if you don’t have a proper filter.
 These additives can include chlorine, lead, iron, copper, and hydrogen sulfide as well as a cocktail of drug residue such as opiates, birth control pills, pesticides from agricultural irrigation, and other pharmaceutical drugs.

 If you use well water, be sure to have your water tested periodically to ensure your water is as pure as you think it is.
 Arsenic is a naturally occurring toxin that is common in groundwater (and hence well water).
-Back in 2000, the U.S. Geological Survey found that 10 percent of groundwater samples across US exceeded the EPA’s regulatory limit.
+Back in 2000, the U.S. Geological Survey found that 10% of groundwater samples across the U.S. exceeded the EPA’s regulatory limit.
 According to the World Health Organization, long-term exposure to arsenic can cause “cause cancer and skin lesions.
 It has also been associated with developmental effects, cardiovascular disease, neurotoxicity and diabetes.”

-#2: Choose the right essential oils and mineral additives for your bath experience.
+#2: Choose the right essential oils and mineral additives for your bath.

 For sore, achy muscles, a few drops of eucalyptus oil in the bathwater can help soothe and relax.
 And if you’re plagued with itchy skin from bug bites or a fungal skin condition, you may find a few drops of tea tree oil in your bath provides some welcome relief.
 Note: you’ll likely want to use cooler water for the itchy skin as well.